 - What culture and environment suits you?

-- How do you take direction, and how will we get the best out of you?
+- How do you take direction and how can we get the best out of you?

 - Why are you here?

 Before you start the hiring process, know the market value of your role, as well as the going rate for your industry.
-It’s equally important to get the job title right, and content of the role.
-Simply put, if it is wrong, you will attract the wrong people.
-Roles that are advertised with a specific salary or banding will negate potential problems.
-When advertising a role with negotiable salary, you may find a lot of bumps along the way, and more worryingly, a very long hiring process.
+If your salary’s wrong, you’ll attract the wrong people.
+Advertising your role with a specific salary or banding can help nip this problem in the bud.

 A cultural fit is often equally as important as a candidate’s ability to do the job.
-It is important to assess potential employees in terms of how well they would fit into your company’s culture.
+It’s important to assess potential employees in terms of how well they would fit into your company’s culture.

-You want to hire people whose values are consistent with those of your organisation, or at least a good portion of those values.
-If you hire candidates who do not fit your culture, you will most likely end up with new hires that lack motivation and commitment.
+You want to hire people whose values are consistent with those of your organisation or at least a good portion of those values.
+If you hire candidates who don’t fit your culture, you’ll most likely end up with new hires who lack motivation and commitment.

-The best applicants want to be part of a successful, innovative, and forward-thinking company.
+The best applicants want to be part of a successful, innovative and forward-thinking company.
 If you want people to work hard and care about your company, you should be loyal to them.
 Reward them appropriately.
-A structured career path, promotion prospects, pay rises, and other perks all have an important part to play.
-Not only will it entice people to work for you, but entice them to stay for the long haul.
+A structured career path, promotion prospects, pay rises and other perks all have an important part to play.
+You’ll entice people to work for you and encourage them to stay with you.

-Do not underestimate the value and importance of providing feedback, be it positive or negative.
-Although there is no actual obligation, it is particularly appropriate, if a candidate has attended two or more interviews.
-It creates goodwill, and a candidate will appreciate an honest and constructive analysis of their performance.
+Don’t underestimate the value and importance of providing feedback.
+Although there’s no actual obligation, it’s particularly appropriate if a candidate has attended two or more interviews.
+It shows goodwill and candidates will appreciate an honest and constructive analysis of their performance.

-Providing feedback will also create a positive impression of your company and can only help you with future recruitment.
+Providing feedback also creates a positive impression of your company and can only help you with future recruitment.

-The offer letter is normally provided once a verbal agreement has taken place.
-The more senior the role, however, the more time you may need to allow to negotiate additional benefits, notice periods, and start dates.
+The offer letter’s normally issued once a verbal agreement has taken place.
+The more senior the role, however, the more time you’ll need to negotiate factors, such as additional benefits, notice periods and start dates.

 These fall into two categories – past work experience and personal.
 References from past employers can be valuable in the hiring process, but they’re becoming increasingly difficult to get hold of.
 These days, many of them provide minimal information, such as the start date, length of employment and job title.

-Personal references, on the other hand, are easy to acquire but, in truth, are essentially worthless.
-There is no valid reason to believe personal references will help you identify a high performing employee.
-Understand that friends are unlikely to write anything negative about a person.
+Personal references, on the other hand, are easy to obtain but, in truth, are essentially worthless.
+There’s no valid reason to believe personal references will help you identify a high-performing employee, as friends are unlikely to write anything negative about their mates, are they?!

-Nothing should discourage you from doing a background check, of course, but you consider if it really adds value to your decision.
+Of course, nothing should discourage you from doing a background check, but only consider it if it will really add value to your decision.

-We also advise that the employer takes up the references directly and not via an intermediary.
-Hearing it from the horse’s mouth (so to speak) is better than second-hand information!
+Another little tip for you: Obtain the references directly and not via an intermediary.
+Hearing from the horse’s mouth (so to speak) is far more informative than receiving second-hand information.